• Products

 The NXLog Enterprise Edition log collection suite provides both agent-based and agentless collection modes.
 Administrators can collect data from common system logs and log formats including Syslog, Windows Event Log, file-based logs and databases.
 In addition, specialized APIs and SDKs allow for remote collection providing there is integration support from NXLog.
 The mode of log collection, whether it is agent-based or agentless, is flexible and open to change over time depending on individual factors and requirements of a log collection deployment strategy.
 With NXLog, administrators have the choice of either agent-based, agentless or a combination of both modes to suit whichever requirements is needed to fulfil.

 To read more about Log Processing Modes using specific NXLog modules, including agent-based and agentless monitoring, please see the User Guide.
-To read more about the advantages and disadvantages of both modes specific to the NXLog Enterprise Edition, please see our earlier post here.

 • agent-based